Peter Waring: Biography

 Around this time, he was seen by the young Benny Hill, who later said:Waring was the biggest influence on my life.
 He was delicate, highly strung and sensitive…when I saw him I thought, 'My God, it’s so easy.
 You don’t have to come on shouting, "Ere, ‘ere, missus!
 Got the music 'Arry?
 Now missus, don’t get your knickers in a twist!"
 You can come on like Waring and say, "Not many in tonight.
 There’s enough room at the back to play rugby.
 My God, they are playing rugby..."

 In 1946, Waring made his first appearance in a BBC radio broadcast, live from the Windmill Theatre, and took part in Stars in Battledress concerts.
 Later that year, he starred in the BBC radio comedy series Heigh Ho, playing the part of a former naval officer who was seeking new employment.
 The show was scripted by Frank Muir, his first major comedy commission, and was well received.
 The BBC's publicity claimed that Waring was, in fact, a decorated former Navy Lieutenant Commander Peter Roderick-Mainwaring, DSO, but after the BBC became aware of his true background and convictions, rehearsals for a second series were stopped.
 He continued to perform in theatres, but with less success than previously, and also made occasional radio appearances.
-He became engaged to an actress, Sheila Matthews, whose father investigated Waring's background.
+He became engaged to actress Sheila Mathews, whose father investigated Waring's background.
 As a result, in 1948 Waring was declared bankrupt.

 In 1949, Waring took legal action against the Daily Mail for libel, but shortly afterwards was arrested for the non-payment of maintenance to his former wife, for obtaining credit when bankrupt, and for obtaining money by false pretences from a Harley Street doctor.
 The proceedings of his trial were widely publicised in the media.
 Waring was found guilty on all charges, and on 8 July 1949 was sentenced to a total of nine months imprisonment.
 The next day, he was found dead in his cell at HMP Pentonville, after hanging himself with a rope used for making mailbags.

 A drama, Mr Waring of the BBC, a "curated drama of archive documents and memoirs" by Freddie Phillips, with Freddie Fox as Waring, was broadcast by BBC Radio 4 in June 2021.